archipontes/HexSystem/README.md

 # PFC

-This is my way of sharing some of the work developed during the execution of the final degree project in Architecture (Proyecto Final de Carrera) necessary to graduate and become and Architect at the ETSA University of Seville (Escuela Técnica Superior de Arquitectura de Sevilla, Spain).
+This is my way of sharing some of the work developed during my studies in architecture at ETSA Seville (Escuela Técnica Superior de Arquitectura de Sevilla, Spain).

 ## INDEX